perch fishing

 Best rod action for perch fishing

-If you fish mainly with plugs, rods with faster actions are preferred by many, because they hold their form better against the resistance of the plug in the water (they snap back to being straight faster, since the rod bends more at the tip and less in the lower section of the rod).
-A slow action rod would bend more as you retrieved the lure, further down in the rod, which can reduce bite sensitivity a bit as bites will be absorbed lower down in the rod blank than they would be if the rod was straight at the time of the bite.
+Many prefer rods with faster actions if you mainly fish with plugs.
+These rods hold their form better against the plug’s resistance in the water.
+They snap back to being straight faster because the rod bends more at the tip and less in the lower section of the rod.
+A slow action rod would bend more as you retrieved the lure.
+This bending occurs further down in the rod, which can reduce bite sensitivity a bit.
+Bites will be absorbed lower down in the rod blank than they would be if the rod was straight at the time of the bite.

 Should you get a solid or tubular tipped perch rod?

-A solid tip is superior for fishing with soft plastics, but a tubular tip copes better with the action of hard lures and has a faster action (the rod snaps back to being straight after twitching a lure, whereas a solid tip would absorb more of the resistance and snap back less decisively.)
+For fishing with soft plastics, a solid tip is superior.
+However, a tubular tip handles the action of hard lures better.
+It has a faster action.
+After twitching a lure, the rod snaps back to being straight.
+A solid tip would absorb more of the resistance and snap back less decisively.

-When fishing with soft plastics, especially the smallest soft plastics, a solid-tipped rod gives an advantage as it will bend more into the lure.
-Tubular rods are better for drop-shotting and hard lures.
-Tubular rods provide more bite sensitivity in the blank but less of a visual aspect.
-For instance, if you’re dead sticking (leaving a lure still, not retrieving) in the middle of British winter, a solid-tipped rod will allow you to see the smallest bites of those fish, with their metabolisms low and their feeding behaviour more tentative.
+When using soft plastics for fishing, particularly the smallest ones, a solid-tipped rod proves beneficial due to its increased bend into the lure.
+Tubular rods, on the other hand, are more suitable for drop-shotting and hard lures.
+They offer more bite sensitivity in the blank, but less visual aspect.
+For example, when you’re dead sticking, which means leaving a lure still and not retrieving it, in the midst of a British winter, a solid-tipped rod becomes handy.
+It enables you to detect the smallest bites from fish.
+These fish have lower metabolisms and more tentative feeding behaviour during this season.

 Best reels for perch fishing UK